pepstock-org/Charba-Wiki/docs/charts/geo/Choropleth.md

 ### Styling

-The style of the dataset can be configured by [choropleth bar](https://pepstock-org.github.io/Charba/next/org/pepstock/charba/client/geo/ChoroplethBar.html), which extends a [Bar](../../configuration/Elements#bar) elements, as following:
+The style of the dataset can be configured by [`geoFeature` element](https://pepstock-org.github.io/Charba/next/org/pepstock/charba/client/geo/GeoFeature.html), which extends a [Bar](../../configuration/Elements#bar) elements, as following:

 | Name | Type | Default | Description
 | :- | :- | :- | :-